-In 2017-18 wetland and floodplain inundation occurred in many parts of the Basin (Figure 16).
-Commonwealth environmental water made a substantial contribution to improved lateral connectivity, including 135 676 ha of lakes and wetland and 36 951 ha of floodplain inundation (Figure 16 and Table 2).
+In 2018-19 wetland and floodplain inundation occurred in many parts of the Basin (Figure 16).
+Commonwealth environmental water made a substantial contribution to improved lateral connectivity, including 219 612 ha of lakes and wetland and 26 568 ha of floodplain inundation (Figure 16 and Table 2).
 In the Macquarie, Gwydir and Lachlan water was delivered onto the floodplain in the lower reaches where river channel size contracts and water spills out of the channel at moderate flow magnitudes.
-Commonwealth environmental water contributed to watering approximately 40 000 ha of the Macquarie Marshes.
-Smaller but significant areas were watered in the lower Gwydir and Lachlan.
-As in previous years, regulating structures and pumps were also used to deliver water into wetland along the Murray, Murrumbidgee and Broken rivers with a total area of inundation close to 76 857 ha along the Murray River, 33 806 ha in the Murrumbidgee and 181 ha in the Broken.
+Commonwealth environmental water contributed to watering approximately 35 445 ha of the Macquarie Marshes in combination with NSW environmental water.
+Smaller but significant areas were watered in the lower Gwydir and Lachlan, inundating approximately 11 150 ha of lake and wetland habitat and 4 421 ha of floodplain area.
+As in previous years, regulating structures and pumps were also used to deliver water into wetland along the Murray and Murrumbidgee with a total area of inundation close to 49 088 ha of lake and wetland habitat and 4 934 ha of floodplain area.